Johnson Matthey (JMPLY) to Issue Dividend of $0.53 on February 16th

 Johnson Matthey (OTCMKTS:JMPLY – Get Free Report) announced a dividend on Tuesday, November 28th, NASDAQ reports.
-Investors of record on Monday, December 4th will be paid a dividend of 0.5345 per share by the basic materials company on Friday, February 16th.
+Shareholders of record on Monday, December 4th will be given a dividend of 0.5345 per share by the basic materials company on Friday, February 16th.
 The ex-dividend date is Friday, December 1st.

-Several equities analysts have recently commented on JMPLY shares.
-Berenberg Bank lowered shares of Johnson Matthey from a “buy” rating to a “hold” rating in a report on Thursday, October 12th.
-Bank of America upgraded shares of Johnson Matthey from a “neutral” rating to a “buy” rating in a report on Monday.
-One analyst has rated the stock with a sell rating, two have issued a hold rating and two have issued a buy rating to the company’s stock.
-According to MarketBeat.com, Johnson Matthey presently has a consensus rating of “Hold” and an average target price of $2,165.00.
+JMPLY has been the topic of a number of recent analyst reports.
+Bank of America upgraded Johnson Matthey from a “neutral” rating to a “buy” rating in a research report on Monday.
+Berenberg Bank lowered Johnson Matthey from a “buy” rating to a “hold” rating in a report on Thursday, October 12th.
+One analyst has rated the stock with a sell rating, two have issued a hold rating and two have issued a buy rating to the stock.
+According to data from MarketBeat, Johnson Matthey presently has a consensus rating of “Hold” and a consensus target price of $2,165.00.

 About Johnson Matthey